chrishaub/Web-Design-Challenge/README.md

-# Web Design - HTML - CSS - Web Visualization Dashboard (Latitude)
+# Web Design - HTML - CSS - Web Visualization Dashboard

 ## Background

 Worked with HTML and CSS to create a dashboard showing off the analysis that was completed.

-## Latitude - Latitude Analysis Dashboard
+## Latitude - Analysis Dashboard

 Created a visualization dashboard website using visualizations created in a past project.
 Specifically, plotted [weather data](Resources/cities.csv).